WICG/element-timing/README.md

 ### Image considerations

-We define the **image rendering timestamp** as the next paint that occurs after the image has become fully loaded.
+We define the <a name="image-time">**image rendering timestamp**</a> as the next paint that occurs after the image has become fully loaded.
 This is important to distinguish as progressively rendered images may have multiple initial renderings before the image has even been fully received by the user agent.

 Allowing third-party origins to measure the time an arbitrary image resource takes to render could expose sensitive information such as whether a user is logged into a website.
-Therefore, for privacy and security reasons, the <em>image rendering timestamp</em> is only exposed in entries corresponding to resources that pass the [timing allow check](https://w3c.github.io/resource-timing/#dfn-timing-allow-check).
+Therefore, for privacy and security reasons, the [image rendering timestamp](#image-time) is only exposed in entries corresponding to resources that pass the [timing allow check](https://w3c.github.io/resource-timing/#dfn-timing-allow-check).
 However, to enable a more holistic picture, the rest of the information is exposed for arbitrary images.

 ### Text considerations